JordanKnott/taskcafe/README.md

 Now you can run the web interface by running `taskcafe web`

+## How is this different from X (Trello, NextCloud, etc)?

+One of the primary goal's of Taskcafe is to provide a project management tool that I personally enjoy using for my own projects and fits my workflow.

+During alpha developement, the current plan is to build the "basic" features - features that are pretty much standard across all kanban boards / project management tools.

+Once Taskcafe is out of alpha, there are many features that I plan on adding that will differentiate it from other products (checkout the Roadmap for ideas on future plans).

 ## Roadmap

 This is a list of features that will eventually be added to Taskcafe in no particular order: